Research Paper Summary AI for Cited Summaries

 | Literature review planning | Synthesis workflow across verified notes | Do not synthesize papers you have not checked |

-Table 3: This is why a research paper summary AI workflow should not end at "make it shorter."
-The real output for academic writing, product research, policy analysis, or investment research is a verified note with a source path.
+Table 3: The task should not end at "make it shorter."
+The useful output is a checked note with a path back to the paper.

-Use UConn's research-article summary guide and UNC's summary guidance as a non-product check on the method: a useful summary keeps the paper's purpose, method, findings, and limits visible.
+UConn's guide and UNC's guide support the same method: keep the paper's purpose, method, findings, and limits visible.

 Research paper summary verification checklist